Sunday Practice Test Status:

 The Landscape Has Shifted

-Test-optional admissions is opening doors for students who would have previously been locked out of their top choices.
-Students now have a chance at getting accepted to colleges they were previously locked out of.
-But the story is nuanced.
-Despite a policy that appears to discount the value of entrance exams like the SAT or ACT, applicants with competitive test scores –even if they are otherwise unremarkable– are the true beneficiaries in the new admissions landscape.
+The new test-optional admissions policy is opening doors for students who may have previously been locked out of their top choices.
+This means that students now have a chance at getting accepted to colleges they were once denied access to.
+However, the story is more complex than that.
+Even with a policy that appears to devalue entrance exams such as the SAT or ACT, applicants with competitive test scores —even if they are otherwise unremarkable— are the true beneficiaries in the new admissions landscape.

 The Fallout

-Before the pandemic, virtually all applicants submitted their test scores, and these scores played an outsized role in the selection process at each stage of the cycle.
-Early on, admissions offices used them to filter out low-scorers who did not meet a particular baseline.
-Later in the cycle, test scores provided much-needed context when evaluating applicant grades.
-At the last stage, test scores were used as tie-breakers to relieve decision fatigue.
+Before the pandemic, virtually all applicants submitted their test scores, and these scores played a significant role in the selection process at each stage of the cycle.
+In the early stages of the cycle, admissions offices used them to filter out low-scoring applicants who did not meet a particular baseline.
+Later in the cycle, test scores provided much-needed context when evaluating applicants’ grades.
+Finally, at the last stage, test scores were used as tie-breakers to relieve decision fatigue.
 Understandably, the move to test-optional admissions has not been easy for admissions offices.

 Admissions offices lost not only a tool that made their jobs easier but also one that made them better at their jobs.
-Admissions offices’ top priority is admitting candidates who have a high probability of graduating in four years.
-The 4-year graduation rate is rarely a compelling selling point for students, but to colleges, this metric is sacrosanct because it taps into the university’s core function: successfully graduating students.
+The top priority for admissions officers is admitting candidates who have a high probability of graduating in four years.
+Although this metric is rarely a compelling selling point for students, it is crucial for colleges because it taps into the university’s core function of successfully graduating students.
 The most effective tool admissions people have for predicting the 4-year graduation rate is the SAT and ACT.
 Small variations in SAT scores are unlikely to outweigh other factors like high school GPA, but a 200-point difference is strongly predictive of graduation rate.

-The predictive value of the SAT can be understood intuitively.
-For example, consider MIT, one of the nation’s most competitive technical universities.
-Engineering students at MIT are expected to be experts at the highest levels of calculus by the end of their freshman year.
-During their sophomore year, they must master a highly abstract field known as linear algebra and matrices.
-For applicants who promise to master graduate-level math by their sophomore year, the math on the SAT must be trivial.
-Thus, any MIT applicant who fails to score nearly perfectly on SAT Math raises red flags within the admissions office.
-This logic applies to less selective colleges as well.
-Virginia Tech’s engineering program, which moves at a slower pace than MIT’s, will tolerate applicants who miss a few hard questions because their program is designed to accommodate strong students who are not quite at the level of MIT’s.
-This phenomenon also applies to non-STEM coursework.
+The SAT’s predictive value is intuitive.
+Take MIT, for instance, one of the most competitive technical universities in the country.
+By the end of their freshman year, MIT’s engineering students are expected to excel at the highest levels of calculus.
+During their sophomore year, they must master a highly abstract field called linear algebra and matrices.
+For applicants who promise to master graduate-level math by their sophomore year, the math on the SAT should be a trivial.
+Therefore, any MIT applicant who fails to score nearly perfectly on SAT Math raises red flags within the admissions office.
+This logic also applies to less selective colleges.
+Virginia Tech’s engineering program, which moves at a slower pace than MIT’s, will tolerate applicants who miss a few hard questions because their program accommodates strong students who are not quite at MIT’s level.
+The same phenomenon applies to non-STEM coursework.
 For example, a Princeton Literature major should have no problem with the relatively simplistic questions posed on the SAT Reading.

 The New VIPs